Common Spring Lawn Pests

 • Ants invading your home

-• Several anthills across your backyard
+• Multiple anthills across your backyard

-How to get rid of ants
+How to eliminate ants

-• Rake open the anthill
+• Rake open the anthill.

-• Pour in the water/vinegar or boiling water/dish soap mixture
+• Pour in the water/vinegar or boiling water/dish soap mixture to kill the pesky critters.

-You also can try flooding the anthills with a hose.
+• You also can try flooding the anthills with a hose.
 Soak the anthills with water for 30 minutes, and repeat the next day.
 Other organic pest control methods for ants include white vinegar, Diatomaceous earth, baking soda, and borax.

 How to prevent ants

-Keep ants out of your business by:
+Keep ants away by:

-• Keeping your yard clear of food, trash, and debris
+• Keeping your yard clear of food, trash, and debris and your compost bin covered

 • Sealing windows and doors with caulk